 Link building is an essential aspect of SEO.
-You can write the perfect post, but if search engines can’t follow at least one link to it, it will most likely spend its days forever waiting in vain for visitors to admire its outstanding content.
+It helps search engines to find and rank your pages.
+You can write the perfect post, but if search engines can’t follow at least one link to it, it will most likely wait forever in vain for visitors to admire its outstanding content.
 For Google to find your post, it needs links from other websites.
 The more links, the better.
 But, beware, the quality of links does matter!
-Not every link is worth the same.
+Not every link is as valuable as others.
 Even worse: some links could negatively affect your site.
 Here, we’ll explain how link building works.
 We’ll also guide you to more in-depth articles if you want to learn how to do it well.

 Before we dive in, if you want to learn more about link building strategies and other essential SEO skills, you should check out our SEO training!
 It doesn’t just tell you about SEO: it makes sure you know how to put these skills into actual practice!!

 Simply put, a link, or a hyperlink, is a connection between two pages on the internet.
 With a link, you can refer people to a page, post, image, or another online object.
 Links exist for people in the first place: with a link, you can easily “travel” from one web location to another.

 But links serve search engines too – search engine robots follow links to discover pages on the internet.
 This is called crawling.
 For a robot to find your website, you’ll need at least one link to it from another website that was crawled already.
 Making sure you get that first link is one of the things you need to do when you launch a brand new website.